Hermeian haloes: extreme objects with two interactions in the past: Conclusions

-The comparison of backsplash halo fractions identified in the two simulations allows us to conclude that ROCKSTAR does not lose tracks of haloes whose virial mass at z = 0 exceeds the mass of about 100 simulation particles during passages through another halo.
-Our results on the fraction of haloes that passed through another halo at least once are consistent with those of previous work.
-Depending on the mass range, backsplashers make up from approximately 4 to 13 per cent of all field haloes at z = 0 (up to 40 per cent in overdense regions).
+Depending on the mass range, backsplashers make up approximately 4 to 13 per cent of all field haloes at $z = 0$, and up to 40 per cent in overdense regions (see Figs.~\ref{fig: Fractions of haloes}, \ref{fig: Density_revers}).
 Compared to the size of the backsplash halo population, the Hermeian one is on average 8.5 times smaller.
-However, findings of this research suggest that the Hermeian haloes can be ubiquitous, with more than 95 per cent of haloes being targets for some Hermeians.
-It was shown that the targets of the majority (> 60 per cent) of Hermeian haloes are no more than $0.4\;h^{-1} \;\mathrm{Mpc}$ apart at z = 0, and their mass ratio has an equal chance of falling within a quite wide range of values, but the first target is somewhat more often less massive than the second one.
-The study demonstrates that only one Hermeian halo passed through most of the targets, nevertheless, we find targets that have been passed through several thousand times.
-Approximately one in five of the selected analogues of the Local Group contains Hermeian haloes, when we considered MW--M31 pairs with distances up to $1.5\;h^{-1} \;\mathrm{Mpc}$.
-But when the distance is limited to $1\;h^{-1}\; \mathrm{Mpc}$, this fraction growths to 45 per cent.
-On average, about 9 Hermeians appear in the LG-like system, therefore, multiple passages with hundreds of Hermeian haloes should be considered as rare events.
-Hermeian haloes in LG-like pairs, as well as the entire population, are approximately twice as concentrated as remaining field halo population.
-The fraction of Hermeian haloes in dense local environment is higher.
+However, we find that the Hermeian haloes can be ubiquitous, with more than 95 per cent of haloes being targets for at least one Hermeian (see Fig.~\ref{fig: Targets}).
+We show that the majority of the targets of Hermeian haloes ($\textgreater$ 62 per cent) are no more than $0.4\;h^{-1} \;\mathrm{Mpc}$ apart at z = 0.
+The mass ratio of the two targets varies uniformly between $10^{-4}$ and $10^3$; however the first target is usually less massive than the second one.
+Half of the Hermeian haloes have spend more than 2.1~Gyr between passages through the target haloes (see Fig.~\ref{fig:Time between passages all HH}).
+For most targets (77 per cent) only one Hermeian halo passed through it, nevertheless, we find that galaxy cluster-mass targets that have been passed through several thousand times (see Fig.~\ref{fig: Targets}).